 Component Objective of Element Description Annual Cash Compensation Base Salary To provide an appropriate base salary mitigating inappropriate risk-taking by providing a fixed and certain level of income, paid bi-weekly.
-Base salaries are set at market competitive levels, subject to adjustment for a number of other factors such as merit increases, unique job responsibilities, experience, individual contributions and number of years in the position. among the median of similarly-sized Designed to offer opportunities for cash compensation directly tied to Company performance relative to established performance targets that the Compensation Committee ultimately believes create stockholder value.
+Base salaries are set at market competitive levels, subject to adjustment for a number of other factors such as merit increases, unique job responsibilities, experience, individual contributions and number of years in the position.
+Annual Cash Bonus - Short-term Incentive ("STI") Compensation key metrics that support the Company's annual operating plan.
+Promote Pay for Performance in a competitive way.
+Generally comparable to incentive ranges among the median of similarly-sized Designed to offer opportunities for cash compensation directly tied to Company performance relative to established performance targets that the Compensation Committee ultimately believes create stockholder value.
 Annual cash bonus payouts may range from 0% to 200% of the target bonus, based on performance relative to the designated targets.
 (See "What We Paid and Why - Compensation for NEOs" below.)
 We pay the annual cash bonus during the first quarter for performance during the prior fiscal year.

 Component Objective of Element Description Long-term Incentive ("LTI") Compensation Performance-based Restricted Stock Units (PSUs) To strengthen alignment with stockholders' interests, 80% of the LTI is performance-based.
 The compensation opportunity under the PSUs has a performance period of three years based on the Company's cumulative basic earnings per share ("Basic EPS") over that period compared to the pre- established targets.
 The PSU payout may range from 0% to 200% of the target amount based on actual results as compared to the target and absolute total stockholder return over the performance period.
-(See "What We Paid and Why - Compensation for NEOs - 2021 LTI Program" below for a description of the PSU program.)
+(See "What We Paid and Why - Compensation for NEOs - 2022 LTI Program" below for a description of the PSU program.)
 Restricted Stock Units (RSUs) To encourage retention of the management team.
 Focus executives on multi-year activities that increase stockholder value.
 This component was first added in 2016 to provide an additional fixed level of long-term compensation to balance out the incentive-based compensation.
 The RSUs vest on the third anniversary of the grant date.
 Retirement and other Perquisites To provide competitive benefits to protect the employees and their covered dependents' health and welfare, to facilitate strong performance on the job, and enhance productivity.
 Executive officers, including NEOs, are eligible to participate in the same benefit programs that are offered to other salaried employees, including the 401k Plan match, participating in the ESPP, auto allowances for positions requiring frequent travel, short-term and long-term disability coverage, and participation in health and welfare plans.
 Other limited perquisites are provided to the NEOs; see the Summary Executive Compensation Table below.